Notebooks¶

 There are several ways to do it in such priority:

-The data-retention service handles hard deletion on a periodic basis.
-By default a notebook and its related resources (at time of deletion) are soft-deleted.
-The data-retention service then hard-deletes them (assuming there's been no request for restoration) after a certain period of time.
-The default retention period is 30 days.
-This value however can be altered to be either shorter or longer.
-Please see below for examples.
+The data retention service runs hard deletion on a periodic basis.
+When initially deleted, a notebook and its related resources (at time of deletion) are soft-deleted.
+Assuming there's been no request for restoration, after a certain period of time (30 days by default) the service hard deletes the assets.
+This value can be modified, as shown in the examples below.

 notebooks: